OutSystems/docs-product/src/develop/ui/screen-templates-create/concept.md

 # How Screen Templates work

 OutSystems Screen Templates provide several benefits.
-They abstract the UI patterns and ensure the consistency of look and feel, enabling you to speed up the work of developers who create Screens in mobile and web apps.
+Screen Templates abstract the UI patterns and ensure the consistency of look and feel, enabling you to speed up the work of developers who create Screens in apps.

 It is important that you, as a Screen Template creator, understand how Screen Templates work.
-The flexibility of Service Studio as an IDE requires of you knowledge of some key concepts, to deliver Screen Templates which developers can use to create Screens of solid UX characteristics and performance.
+The flexibility of Service Studio as an IDE requires of you knowledge of the key concepts, to deliver Screen Templates which developers can use to create Screens of solid UX characteristics and performance.

 ## Screen Template structure